Airplanes (song): "Airplanes, Part II"

-A sequel to the song, titled "Airplanes, Part II", has two new verses by B.o.B and Eminem and features vocals by Hayley Williams.
+A sequel to the song, titled "Airplanes, Part II", has two new verses by B.o.B and a guest verse from Eminem and features vocals by Hayley Williams.
 The song also features a faster beat and chorus by Hayley Williams compared to the original song.
 The song was produced by Alex da Kid with additional production added by Eminem.
 Alex da Kid said that the beat for "Airplanes, Part II" was the original beat for the song.
 In the song, Eminem and B.o.B wonder what would happen if they had not pursued musical careers.
 B.o.B posted the song on his official Twitter account, claiming he wanted the song to leak from him since the other songs of his album were leaking.
 When asked how he got to collaborate with Eminem, B.o.B stated:

 "Paul Rosenberg played him the Cloud 9 mixtape and it kind of gave him an idea of what my music [sounds like].
 Eventually he started playing Eminem more of my stuff and was keeping him updated on my progress and eventually he wanted to get in the studio with me, so that was a gift."

 B.o.B, Eminem, and Keyshia Cole (filling in for Hayley Williams) performed the song at the 2010 BET Awards on June 27, 2010, in a medley with Eminem's "Not Afraid".
 B.o.B performed the song with Eminem on his Home & Home Tour.
 "Airplanes, Part II" received a Grammy nomination for Best Pop Collaboration With Vocals, although it was not made into a single.

 2021 resurgence

-Eleven years after the song's release, it resurfaced in July 2021 when it was referenced in a viral TikTok featuring fanart made by user bluedog444 on DeviantArt in 2012.
-It depicted the characters Twilight Sparkle, the main protagonist of My Little Pony: Friendship Is Magic and Mordecai, one of two main protagonists of Regular Show on a blue background, looking at the sky while sitting next to each other, and crying while wishing to be together.
-Above them were the lyrics to the song's chorus in black text.
-The pairing of the two main heroic cartoon characters was dubbed "MordeTwi", a portmanteau of their names.
-The TikTok featuring the song and art has received 300 million views since its post, spawning an influx of memes.
-The appeal of the meme comes from the absurdity of the pairing as well as nostalgia due to DeviantArt's primarily adolescent user base.
-Hayley Williams also responded to the meme the following month in two Tweets after a self-imposed social media break noting her bewilderment.
+Eleven years after its release, the song regained attention in July 2021 when it was referenced in a viral TikTok featuring fan art made by user bluedog444 on DeviantArt in August 2012.
+The art depicts the characters Twilight Sparkle, the main protagonist of My Little Pony: Friendship Is Magic, and Mordecai, the main protagonist of Regular Show, in separate panels, stargazing while crying, with the lyrics to the song's chorus above them in black text.
+The pairing of the characters was known as "MordeTwi" – a portmanteau of their names – which originated from a fan fiction in June 2011, preceding the art by over a year.
+The TikTok featuring the song and art has received more than a hundred million views since its post, spawning an influx of memes.